AP sources: Biden to pause oil and gas sales on public lands - WTMJ

 WASHINGTON (AP) — President Joe Biden is set to announce a wide-ranging moratorium on new oil and gas leasing on U.S. lands and waters, as his administration moves quickly to reverse Trump administration policies on energy and the environment and address climate change.

-Two people with knowledge of Biden’s plans outlined the proposed moratorium, which will be announced Wednesday.
-They asked not to be identified because the plan has not been made been public; some details remain in flux.
+Biden will direct all U.S. agencies to use science and evidence-based decision-making in federal rule-making and announce a U.S.-hosted climate leaders summit on Earth Day, April 22.

+He’s also expected to establish a White House office on environmental justice to serve low-income and minority communities that suffer disproportionately from air and water pollution and industrial waste and are often located near hazardous sites such as power plants, landfills and incinerators.

-The move follows a 60-day suspension of new drilling permits for U.S. lands and waters announced last week and follows Biden’s campaign pledge to halt new drilling on federally controlled land and water as part of his plan to address climate change.
-The moratorium is intended to allow time for officials to review the impact of oil and gas drilling on the environment and climate.
+The drilling moratorium follows a 60-day suspension of new drilling permits for U.S. lands and waters announced last week and follows Biden’s campaign pledge to halt new drilling on federally controlled land and water as part of his plan to address climate change.
+The moratorium allows time for officials to review the impact of oil and gas drilling on the environment and climate.

 Environmental groups hailed the expected moratorium as the kind of bold, urgent action needed to slow climate change.